CenterForAssessment/NCME_2022_Training_Session/README.md

 # Data Validation and Analysis in the Era of COVID-19

-In this full-day session, participants will be introduced to a comprehensive suite of R based tools that can be used to address numerous education assessment data analysis and validation issues that arose due the the pandemic.
+In this two, half-day NCME training session, participants will be introduced to suite of R based analyses that can be used to address numerous education assessment data analysis and validation issues that arose due the the COVID-19 pandemic.
 One of the consequences of the disrupted education due to the pandemic has been cancellation, interruption and modification of the educational assessment of students.
-For example, in spring 2020, just after the pandemic began in the United States, all state summative testing was cancelled after the federal government issues assessment waivers.
+For example, in spring 2020, just after the pandemic began in the United States, all state summative testing was cancelled after the United States Department of Education issued assessment waivers to states.
 Similarly, as student education took place remotely, interim assessment providers have altered their products to allow students to take tests while at home.
 These and other alterations to standard testing protocol present unique challenges to psyshometricians and data analysts who validate and use these data.

 Several practical issues emerged due to the pandemic that will be focal topics of instruction during this training session:

-## Analysis of Skip-Year Data
+## Academic Impact Analysis

+A common use of student assessment data is to try and determine the academic impact associated with the pandemic.
+Two complementary ways of investigating academic impact are to look at change in academic attainment (i.e. status) and change in academic growth.
 Due to the disruption of state assessment in spring 2020, many states were tasked with analyzing their state testing data across a span of two years.
 Analysis of status and growth across a two-year time span was common in many states.
 Using approaches developed in our work with states, we show how skip-year status and growth comparisons can be conducted in order to investigate the academic impact of